TheMuuj/TheMuuj.github.io/_posts/2021-09-21-web-apps-and-dates.md

 At this point it probably makes more sense to pass around these values as strings using the `yyyy-mm-dd` format (the *superior* format) rather than use JavaScript `Date` values.
 But this is a form of Stringly Typing, which [Scott Hanselman suggests is a code smell](https://www.hanselman.com/blog/stringly-typed-vs-strongly-typed) (and I'm inclined to agree).

-So my first wishlist item for fixing this particular problem would be a native `DateOnly` type in JavaScript.
-We're getting [such a type in .NET 6](https://docs.microsoft.com/en-us/dotnet/api/system.dateonly?view=net-6.0), which is exciting.
+First on my wishlist item for fixing this particular problem would be a native `DateOnly` type in JavaScript, and there's [good news coming](https://tc39.es/proposal-temporal/docs/) there.
+We're also getting [such a type in .NET 6](https://docs.microsoft.com/en-us/dotnet/api/system.dateonly?view=net-6.0), so there's a lot to look forward to in this space. (or should I say spacetime?)

 ## Upcoming